jhooge/RAILIN/README.md

 2. Download and install the IBM ILOG CPLEX Optimizer:

 For testing purposes a trial version can be found [here](http://www14.software.ibm.com/webapp/download/search.jsp?pn=IBM+ILOG+CPLEX).
 For full functionality you need to register at ibm.com and get a licenced copy.

-## Development
-Documentation for developers can be found here.